maggick/maggick.github.io/content/2015_01_building_cmus_on_cygwin.md

-Well you may notice that when adding your folder(s) to your library not all your files are added to it, in fact [cygwin](https://www.cygwin.com/) does not package any mp3 codec so your `flac` files will be read by [cmus](https://cmus.github.io/) but not the `mp3` one.
+Well you may notice that when adding your folder(s) to your library not all your files are added to it, in fact [cygwin](https://www.cygwin.com/) does not package any mp3 codec so your `flac` files will be read by [cmus](https://cmus.github.io/) but not the `mp3` one (as long as you have install the flac codec).

-In oder to read mp3 files with [cmus](https://cmus.github.io/) we need to install (so to build) a library that read this file format : libmad
+In oder to read mp3 files with [cmus](https://cmus.github.io/) we need to install (so to build) a library that read this file format: libmad

 # libmad

-first of all we need to download the source package from the official web site :
+First of all we need to download the source package from the official web site :
 [http://www.underbit.com/products/mad/](http://www.underbit.com/products/mad/)
 now we extract the files and make the classical commands: